I-am-George-Hammond/Weather-Application/README.md

 ##  Weather Application :cloud::sunny:

 ## **1. Overview**
-We as **third year** students were tasked to build a weather application as our project for WPR 381.
+We as **third year** students were tasked to build a weather application as our project for WPR381.
 The application requires us to use a weather API for our backend Express server.
 For our frontend we were required to use React.

 ## **2. Functionality of application**